Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Alternate Flow:

-1. Moderator logs into Discord
+1. Moderator logs into Discord</p>
-2. Moderator runs a command to see reaction data
+2. Moderator runs a command to see reaction data</p>
-3. Moderator receives data visualizations from bot
+3. Moderator receives data visualizations from bot</p>

 </details>